Axeign/jdp/README.md

 ## Installing the packages
 In the command line (press the windows key and type cmd then enter) and then type `cd <your directory (folder) where the cloned files were saved into>` and press enter
-Foreach "dependancy" you need to type `npm install <dependancy name>`
+Foreach "dependancy" you need to type `npm install <dependancy name>` An easier way to install all at once is `npm install`

 Afterwards `npm audit fix`, this allows you to fix the security issues of the packages/libraries which you have installed, since the npm install only installs the basic version